Web Design

 What is Web Design?

-Web design refers to the design of websites that are displayed on the internet.
+Web design refers to the design of websites.
 It usually refers to the user experience aspects of website development rather than software development.
 Web design used to be focused on designing websites for desktop browsers; however, since the mid-2010s, design for mobile and tablet browsers has become ever-increasingly important.

 A web designer works on a website's appearance, layout, and, in some cases, content.

-• Appearance, for instance, relates to the colors, font, and images used.
+• Appearance relates to the colors, typography, and images used.

 • Layout refers to how information is structured and categorized.
 A good web design is easy to use, aesthetically pleasing, and suits the user group and brand of the website.